Venezuela, the world´s largest waterfall, nature is sublime

 Merida & Pico Bolivar

-Canaima and Gran Sabana National Park
+Canaima and Gran Sabana National Park in Venezuela

 The Canaima National Park covers three million hectares and is listed as a UNESCO World Heritage Site.
 It is usually associated with Angel Falls and the area around the city of Canaima, but in reality this is only a small area of the extremely varied park.
 The park also includes the plateau of La Gran Sabana and includes over 100 tepuis (table mountains), which rise more than 1,000 meters above the savannahs.
 A trip through the Gran Sabana and Canaima National Park is a unique experience and does not necessarily have to be combined with a trip to Angel Falls, especially during the dry season.

 The highlights of this area are the numerous waterfalls scattered throughout the area, particularly in the Gran Sabana near the Brazilian border.
 Swimming at the base of the falls is one of the strong points and can provide a refreshing escape from the hot midday sun during the dry season.